xStormyy/Project-Aurora/README.md

-# AuroraLauncher
+# Project Aurora

-An Open Source Launcher For Minecraft: Pocket Edition
+An Open Source Launcher For Minecraft: Pocket Edition.

+---